 CBCT imaging also enables dentists and ENT physicians to uncover other problems, such as air passage abnormalities, that are instrumental in causing such conditions as sleep apnea.
 As with many dental specialties, CBCT cephalometric imaging is changing the paradigm for ENT physicians and maxillo-facial surgeons.

 NewTom NNT analysis software and Anatomage enables The Gelb Center NYC and White Plains sleep specialists to realize the greatest benefit from three-dimensional CBCT images.
 It allows the dentist to perform initial diagnoses and subsequently to superimpose images for assessing growth, treatment changes, and the stability of treatment.
 The software supports the identification of such things as root inclination, positioning of impacted and supernumerary teeth, resorption, hyperplastic growth, and tooth structure anomalies.

 You can simulate the implant position on 3D models, identify the mandibular canal, draw panoramics and cross sections of the bone model, show the 3D bone model and calculate the bone density.
-Using NewTom Implant Planning the Dentist can plan the prothesis implant operation in a safer, more efficent and faster way.
+Using NewTom Implant Planning the Dentist can plan the prosthesis implant operation in a safer, more efficient and faster way.

 At The Gelb Center of NYC and White Plains, New York, a thorough evaluation is performed by our NYC Sleep Specialist doctors.
 The anatomical structures which can contribute to sleep disorders and/or sleep apnea including the: